alicefrsr/react-router-van-life-project/README.md

 - filter by van type
 - active nav link styling
 - nested routes multiple levels deep
+- using a mock server to start with, to fake data fetching (Mirage.js)
 - using a real database (Firebase)
 - deployed on Netlify